 #2 Provide Resistance with Your Fingers

 Hold your chin between your thumbs and forefingers.
-Consciously hold your chin in place while open and closing your mouth.
+Consciously hold your chin in place while open and closing your mouth to exercise the TMJ.
 This allows you to control the amount of resistance.
 You can hold your chin harder to make the exercise more difficult as your jaw is strengthened.

 #3 Use Your Thumb to Create Resistance